 Values that change frequently don't belong in the same table as values that never change.
 For instance, you may place a new order of books every day, but the information on the vendors (name, location, telephone) from whom you purchase these books rarely, if ever, changes.

-Are the general categories you defined in Step One related to each other?
+Are the general categories you defined in step one related to each other?
 If so, how?
 Do they have a one-to-one relationship, a one-to-many relationship or a many-to-many relationship?
 For example:

 To illustrate the process outlined in Steps 1-3, imagine that you run an art gallery.

-Next, outline the smaller kernels of information that relate
+Next, outline the smaller pieces of information that relate to each general category:

 Finally, figure out if and how each category (table) relates to others.
 In this case:

-One Artist creates many works
+One artist creates many works

 One invoice can list many works